Precious Cargo (Star Trek: Enterprise): Reception

 "Precious Cargo" first aired on UPN December 11, 2002.
 The episode was watched by an audience of 4.67 million viewers, putting it among the lowest rated episodes of the season.

 The good cop/bad cop scene with T'Pol and Archer was noted as one of the better parts of the episode.
 Michelle Erica Green of TrekNation was critical of the episode, calling it a rip-off of the episodes "Elaan of Troyius" and "The Perfect Mate", and "offering no plot twists that the viewer can't see coming."
 She also drew comparisons to the film Star Wars (1977), with the character Kaitaama being analogous to Princess Leia and the overall theme of rescuing a princess, flirtatious one liners, and crash landing on an exoplanet like Dagobah.
-Jammer's Reviews gave the episode 0 out of 4.
-In his 2022 rewatch, Keith DeCandido of Tor.com gave it 1 out of 10.
+Jammer's Reviews gave the episode zero out of four.
+In his 2022 rewatch, Keith DeCandido of Tor.com gave it one out of ten.

-In 2011 Star Trek Magazine rated "Precious Cargo" 1 out of 5 and named it the worst episode of the season.
-They said that although there were many worst episodes to choose from, it was the worst because we had seen it all before; and called it "boring, without merit, and almost unwatchable".
+Star Trek Magazine rated "Precious Cargo" one out of five and named it the worst episode of the season.
+They said that, although there were many worst episodes to choose from, it was the worst because we had seen it all before; and called it "boring, without merit, and almost unwatchable".

-In 2016, fans at the 50th anniversary Star Trek convention voted "Precious Cargo" the 10th-worst episode of any Star Trek series.
-In 2018, CBR included it on a ranking of Star Trek episodes they considered "So Bad They Must Be Seen".
-WhatCulture ranked it the 7th-worst episode of the Star Trek franchise; In 2017, Screen Rant ranked it the 11th-worst.
+Fans at the 50th anniversary Star Trek convention voted "Precious Cargo" the tenth-worst episode of any Star Trek series.
+CBR included it on a ranking of Star Trek episodes they considered "So Bad They Must Be Seen".
+WhatCulture ranked it the seventh-worst episode of the Star Trek franchise; Screen Rant ranked it the eleventh-worst.

 John Billingsley said it was his least favorite episode of the series: "It just didn't come together."
 Brannon Braga considered it one of the worst episodes of Star Trek.

-In 2021, The Digital Fix said this episode was not terrible, just that "these stories have been done before.
+The Digital Fix said this episode was not terrible, just that "these stories have been done before.
 And better."